tassoevan/alpine-chrome/README.md

 ## Use the devtools

-Command (with no-sandbox): `docker container run -d -p 9222:9222 chinello/alpine-chrome --no-sandbox --remote-debugging-address=0.0.0.0 --remote-debugging-port=9222 https://www.chromestatus.com/`
+Command (with no-sandbox): `docker run -d -p 9222:9222 chinello/alpine-chrome --no-sandbox --remote-debugging-address=0.0.0.0 --remote-debugging-port=9222 https://www.chromestatus.com/`

 Open your browser to: `http://localhost:9222` and then click on the tab you want to inspect.
 Replace the beginning `https://chrome-devtools-frontend.appspot.com/serve_file/@.../inspector.html?ws=localhost:9222/[END]`